Gene Simmons And Katey Sagal: Inside Their Surprising ‘70s Love Affair

-Gene Simmons is known for his long list of lovers, but here’s one fans probably didn’t see coming.
+Gene Simmons is known for his long list of lovers, but her is one fans probably didn’t see coming.
 Simmons was reportedly in an on and off relationship with actress Katey Sagal.
 The Sons of Anarchy actress wrote about her romance with the KISS rocker in her new memoir Grace Notes: My Recollections.

 According to the New York Daily News, Sagal first met Gene Simmons when she waited on him when she was working in a Santa Monica restaurant in the early 1970s while pursuing a career as a singer.
 The then-20-year-old worked with several future music stars, including Ricki Lee Jones and Danny Elfman of Oingo Boingo.
 But her life changed when Gene Simmons walked into the L.A. area eatery.

-According to the Post, Simmons strolled into the restaurant after a Kiss show at the Santa Monica Civic Auditorium in 1974.
+According to the Post, Simmons strolled into the restaurant after a KISS show at the Santa Monica Civic Auditorium in 1974.
 Gene was persuasive enough to pick up the young waitress after she waited on him.
 At the time, ’70 supergroup KISS was still relatively unknown, so Gene, who wasn’t wearing the band’s signature makeup, didn’t have to use his star power to get the girl.
 The actress wrote that Simmons flirted with her, and she, in turn, sang for him.
 She ended up taking him home that night “because he was quite persuasive, and I like men.”

 Early Gene Simmons around 1974. pic.twitter.com/q1oKqRJCwQ